-In this tutorial, I will introduce with all of you about a Maven plugin, which can help us run a web application in Jetty with some simple configurations.
+In this tutorial, I will introduce to all of you a Maven plugin, which can help us run a web application in Jetty with some simple configurations.
 This is Maven Jetty Plugin.

 First of all, we need a web project using Maven for example.